tldr-pages/tldr/pages/linux/gio-trash.md

 `gio trash --list`

-- Restore from trash using id:
+- Restore a specific item from trash using its id:

 `gio trash trash:///{{id}}`